Improving Sales Results | How to Improve Sales Using Sales Performance Management

-Sales performance – everyone looks at it, everyone has a view on it, and everyone wants the upwards swing!
+Sales Results – everyone looks at them, everyone has an opinion, and everyone wants the upwards swing!

-But, in reality, sales performance can be just like April weather in the UK.
+But, in reality, sales results can be just like April weather in the UK…

 You know what you’d like, and what seems reasonable, but that doesn’t mean t you won’t get all 4 seasons in one afternoon!

-So to compensate for the unexpected thunderstorm, it makes sense to be extra vigilant around the elements you can control…especially when it comes to sales performance management and sales forecasting
+So to compensate for the unexpected thunderstorm, it makes sense to be extra vigilant around the elements you can control.
+Especially when it comes to improving sales results, sales performance management and sales forecasting

 After all….

-When the outputs can’t be guaranteed, it makes sense to take extra care with the inputs
+When looking at how to improve sales, the outputs can’t be guaranteed, it makes sense to take extra care with the inputs

 • Prepare for them just in case